Mount Fremont: Climate

 Mount Fremont is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.

 History

 Mount Fremont honors John C. Frémont (1813-1890), who was an American explorer, politician, and soldier.
 His explorations of the Oregon Territory stimulated the American desire to own that region.
 His journals recorded that Mount Rainier was erupting in November 1843.
-This feature's name was officially adopted in 1932 by the U.S. Board on Geographic Names.
+This landform's toponym was officially adopted in 1932 by the U.S. Board on Geographic Names.